rcampbell1337/rcampbell1337/README.md

 <img align="left" src="./otherImages/bilborabbins.png" width="400" height="400">

-## RAB CAMPBELL, GRADUATE SOFTWARE ENGINEER
+## RAB CAMPBELL, SOFTWARE ENGINEER

 I've been a programmer now for coming on 3 years and have finally graduated with a BSc from Bournmeouth University!
 Just recently landed my first job but still want to keep up the fun programming where i can!
 Always up to try out new technologies, projects etc. so if you ever want to work on something cool with me, drop me a message!
 I might just be down for it!